MIROC-DOC/model_description/org/md_enorg/p-rad.md

 It can be solved by TERM00129 and TERM00129, starting from

 With these ,
-Downward flux at the boundary between layers TERM00130 and TERM00131 TERM 00132 and upward flux TERM00133 is ,
+Downward flux at the boundary between layers TERM00130 and TERM00131 TERM00132 and upward flux TERM00133 is ,
 TERM00134 The combination of layers and
 TERM00135 Reduced to a matter between two layers of combined layers,